Train

 Cybersecurity in the rail sector is regulated by a comprehensive EU legal framework aimed at enhancing infrastructure resilience against cyber threats.
 The legislative landscape includes:

-• Directive 2022/2557 on the Resilience of Critical Entities (RCE)
+• Directive 2022/2557 on the Critical Entities Resilience Directive (CER)

 • Directive 2022/2555 (NIS2) on measures for a high common level of cybersecurity across the Union